JustinEvansUNCG/CSC-372-Term-Project-Routing/README.md

 How to run:
 To run, make sure you are in the same folder as server.js in your terminal, and then use the following command in gitbash

+Use the initializedb route in thunder client to initialize the db

 node server.js